papstchaka/smartbrain/README.md

 Frontend for the smartbrain project

-**Please note that this app is no longer working/maintained due to [Heroku's decision](https://devcenter.heroku.com/changelog-items/2461) - where the corresponding backend was hosted - to shut down any previously free resources from 22/11/28 onwoards**

 Implementing the frontend webiste of the smart brain project which can be accessed via <a href="https://papstchaka.github.io/smartbrain/" target="_blank">Smart Brain</a>.